Capstone-24-25/vignette-Recommender-MF/README.md

 # Repository Contents
-The dataset we will be working with is ...
+The data we will be working with is a set of Amazon electronic product reviews that includes a user ID, product ID, rating, and time stamp for each purchase.
+For our purposes we will not be using the time stamps.
-Our primary vignette document is ...
+The `vignette.qmd` file will serve as our group's primary vignette document and will include specific code chunks and their explanations that teach the reader about the matrix factorization method being shown.
+Selected results will be shown at the end of the document that illustrate the predictions given by the model.
-The script included in our repository is ...
+The script included in our repository will contain all code used to build the model along with line-by-line annotations that make it easier to understand or replicate the methods put to use.
+The chunks included in the primary vignette document will be drawn from this script.

 # Reference List
 Reference 1: Zhang, A., Lipton, Z. C., Li, M., & Smola, A. J. (2021).
 Matrix factorization for recommender systems. *Dive into Deep Learning*.
 Retrieved from https://www.d2l.ai/chapter_recommender-systems/mf.html